-Geothermal energy harnesses the power of heat in the earth, typically using pumps to transfer heat from the stable temperature of the earth for the provision of building space conditioning, water heating and other services.
+Geothermal energy harnesses the power of heat in the earth.
+Pumps or metal poles transfer heat from the stable temperature of the earth for HVAC, water heating and other services.
 The stable earth temperature provides a source for heat in winter and a means to reject excess heat in summer.

 Suitable applications include schools, hospitals, and hotels.
 Geothermal energy has also been used in Australia to provide heating to council swimming pools.

 Industrial businesses tend to produce large amounts of excess heat that can be easily recovered, meaning access to geothermal heat has limited benefit in most cases.
 Underground mines with easy access to low-temperature geothermal resources can, however, cost-effectively recover heat to improve site efficiency by providing for onsite heating and cooling needs.

 On-site renewable energy generation is often limited by space and resources.
 A number of businesses are turning to power purchase agreements (PPAs) to directly procure off-site renewable energy generation.

 PPAs are arrangements in which a provider pays for and owns the renewable energy system, but sells the energy it produces to businesses at a lower rate than energy from the grid.
 This allow businesses to obtain renewable energy at cheaper than retail rates without needing to purchase a system themselves.

 PPAs also offer energy price security through a fixed pricing contract and are therefore well suited to meeting large, long-term energy demands over 10 to 15 years.
 Electricity bill savings of up to 40% may be possible with well negotiated PPAs, which can also help to market green credentials.